boots-edu/textbook/source/text/7-exceptions_code_qual/comments.md

 **Why comments?**
 Helps others (and yourself) use your code without having to read it.
 Informs user of everything they need to know to use your method or class.
 If in the correct format, they can automatically produce documentation.
-If in the correct format, they can be read by IDE’s like vscode.
+If in the correct format, they can be read by IDE's like vscode.

 **Why naming matters?**
 If we do need to revisit our code (and we will), having well named variables and methods makes figuring out what the code is doing internally much easier.